Justin Dixon never planned to become Director of Corporate Safety for DXI Construction. But the job fell into his lap in a most tragic way.

 “We get a lot of our work based on our production and reputation, but if you don’t have a safety culture, they’re not even going to look at you anymore,” Dixon said.
 “To even look at a job you have to prequalify for it, and then to bid the job you’ve got to give them even more information.
 Once we get the job we have to come up with site-specific safety plans, activity hazard analyses, and job hazard analyses, and you’re in charge of the safety of every crew member you have on that job.”

 To compile and track all that information, Dixon and Modafferi have implemented HCSS Safety to add to DXI’s full suite of HCSS software.
-HCSS Safety keeps track of safety meetings and inspections, allows employees to report incidents and near misses, provides more than 2,500 toolbox talks, inspections, and JHAs, and tracks skills and certifications.
+HCSS Safety keeps track of safety meetings and inspections, allows employees to report incidents and near misses, provides more than 2,500 toolbox talks, safety inspections, and JHAs, and tracks skills and certifications.

 Dixon said the fast pace of jobs and the quick turnaround of information led him to research the program.